f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 #.
 Click the :guilabel:`Send` button to create the VLAN

 #. **Repeat Step 1**, however, this time modify the JSON body to create the
    External VLAN using the parameters in the table above.
-In order to do so you can replace Internal with External, 10 with 20 and the interface name 1.1 to 1.2
+In order to do so you can replace Internal with External, 10 with 20 and the interface name 1.1 to 1.2 in the JSON body.

 #.
 Click the ``Step 2: Get VLANs`` item in the collection.
 Click the
    :guilabel:`Send` button to ``GET`` the VLAN collection.
 Examine the response